Required New Substitute Training:

 For the first 40 cumulative days of substituting in District 300, the daily rate is $95.
 Once 40 cumulative days have been reached, the daily rate will increase to $105.
 Half days are considered anything less than 4 hours and are paid at half your daily rate.
 Substitutes must submit Report of Substitute Assignments form for pay rate to be adjusted.

-Long Term Substitute rates go into effect after 19 consecutive days in the same classroom when subbing for a teacher.
+Long Term Substitute rates go into effect after 19 consecutive days in the same classroom when subbing in a certified position.
 The long-term substitute daily rate is $150.
 Submit Report of Long Term Assignment for payrate to be adjusted.

 District substitutes do not receive benefits from District 300.